Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

+As shown in Ref.\cite{UnderlyFS}, the high intensity contour in the spectral weight distribution corresponds to the underlying Fermi surface only when the gap is small.
+Since we focus mainly on the nodal region where the gap is relatively small, the maximal intensity contour is close to the underlying Fermi surface and the gap we have observed represents the one that opens up on top of the Fermi surface because of correlation.
 We note that, while the nodal gap has been reported before in a number of underdoped cuprates\cite{KShenNGap,IVishik,LSCONGap}, our observations are different in an important aspect.
-It was reported that a nodal gap is observed in the underdoped but superconducting Bi2212 above T$_c$\cite{IVishik} although there were different reports that no nodal gap is present even in a highly underdoped insulating Bi2212 sample\cite{Chatterjee,HBYang}.
-For the underdoped Bi2212 sample with a T$_c$ near 34 K which was reported to exhibit a nodal energy gap, its resistivity-temperature dependence shows a good metallic behavior over an entire temperature range\cite{XFSun}.
-In (La$_{2-x}$Sr$_x$)CuO$_4$ system, a nodal gap is reported at a doping level of 0.08 with a T$_c$ at 20 K\cite{LSCONGap}, although transport measurements also indicate that it is already a good metal over a whole temperature range\cite{HTakagi,YAndo}.
+It was reported that a nodal gap is observed in the underdoped but superconducting Bi2212 above {\it T}$_{\rm c}$\cite{IVishik} although there were different reports that no nodal gap is present even in a highly underdoped insulating Bi2212 sample\cite{Chatterjee,HBYang}.
+For the underdoped Bi2212 sample with a {\it T}$_{\rm c}$ near 34 K which was reported to exhibit a nodal energy gap, its resistivity-temperature dependence shows a good metallic behavior over an entire temperature range\cite{XFSun}.
+In (La$_{2-x}$Sr$_x$)CuO$_4$ system, a nodal gap was reported at a doping level of 0.08 with a {\it T}$_{\rm c}$ at 20 K\cite{LSCONGap}, although transport measurements also indicate that it is already a good metal over a whole temperature range\cite{HTakagi,YAndo}.
 These results suggest that the nodal gap, the pseudogap and the superconducting gap can occur at the same doping level\cite{IVishik,LSCONGap}.
 In our case of La-Bi2201, it is clear that the nodal gap is competing with the superconducting gap: superconductivity starts to emerge only after the nodal gap disappears.
 We note that the super-high resolution ARPES measurements enable us to observe clear coherence peaks even in the heavily underdoped samples, thus making it possible to get a precise determination of energy gap.
-Also, for many samples investigated in the present study, they have the same composition; the doping is slightly tuned by only varying annealing process.
+Also, for many samples investigated in the present study, they have the same composition; the doping is slightly tuned by varying the oxygen content during the annealing process.